wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/tim-sort.md

 Let’s do a dry run of timsort with the array `[5, 4, 3, 1, 2, 6, 7, 4]`, and a run size of 2. .

-Each run is sorted using insertion sort.
+- Each run is sorted using insertion sort.
 The array becomes `[4, 5, 1, 3, 2, 6, 4, 7]`.
-The merges happen using recursion.
-We first attempt to split the array into two parts, and merge the left part.
+- The merges happen using recursion.
+We first attempt to split the array into two parts, down the middle.
-First, the left part is merged, meaning the first two runs are merged.
+- First, the left part is merged, meaning the first two runs are merged.
 Then the array becomes `[1, 3, 4, 5, 2, 6, 4, 7]`.
-Then, the right part is merged, meaning the next two runs are merged.
+- Then, the right part is merged, meaning the next two runs are merged.
 The the array becomes `[1, 3, 4, 5, 2, 4, 6, 7]`.
-Finally, the entire array is merged.
+- Finally, the entire array is merged.
 The array is finally sorted: `[1, 2, 3, 4, 4, 5, 6, 7]`.

 <Tabs>
 <TabItem value="cpp" label="C++">